CoaxolotlCable/jekylton/index.md

 {% include jumbotron.html
   title="Official Cobac Lore"
-  text="This site is the ultimate lexicon of any and all available Lore, Mythos, and Legend of the inexorable Cobac " caption="" image="/assets/images/scholarhogan1.JPEG"
+  text="This site is the ultimate lexicon of any and all available lore and legend of Cobac " caption="" image="/assets/images/scholarhogan1.JPEG"
 %}